O2 is offering unlimited data plans from £30/month with six months of Apple Music and Disney+ or Amazon Prime Video. 5G is available at no extra cost.

-The following table shows a list of O2’s unlimited data SIM cards:
+The following table shows O2’s unlimited data plans:

 You can also get unlimited data on a range of smartphones from O2 including the latest devices from Apple and Samsung.

 - You can only tether to a maximum of 12 devices.
 Although it’s possible to use tethering or personal hotspot to share your data with other devices, this is limited to a maximum of 12 devices by O2’s terms and conditions for unlimited data.

 Comparison to Alternatives

-The following table shows a side-by-side comparison of unlimited data plans in the UK:
+The following table shows a side-by-side comparison of unlimited data plans using coverage from O2:

-For more information, see our in-depth comparison of unlimited data plans in the UK.
+For more information, see our full guide to unlimited data plans in the UK.

 Network & Coverage